kodecocodes/i9t/3d-touch/3d-touch.markdown

 You're probably used to Apple dangling sweet new features in front of you without letting you play, almost as if to tease you.
 3D Touch is different though—third-party developers get to utilize it at launch-time through a set of three APIs:

 + `UITouch` now has a `force` property that tells you how hard the user is pressing.
-+ `UIViewController` has been extended with a set of previewing APIs that allow you to present a preview of a view controller — a **peek** — when the user presses down on a view, and then **pop** it open to display the full monty after a deeper press.
-[TODO: this needs tightening when you understand it]
++ `UIViewController` has been extended with a set of APIs that allow you to present a preview of a new view controller — a **peek** — when the user presses on a specified view, and then **pop** it open to display the full monty after a deeper press.
 + `UIApplicationShortcutItem` is a new class you can use to add quick actions to your application's home screen icon.

 You'll implement each of these APIs in turn to add an extra dimension to a sample app.
 Strap in, it's going to be a multi-dimensional ride!